 The paleo diet is an amazing place to start on a journey to the best version of yourself, but there is SO.
 MUCH.
 MORE. that goes into it.
 It’s not just about the diet, here.
 The paleo lifestyle encompasses so many facets of life, and all those habits could be the reason you’re not seeing the results you’d like to see.

 The big one is exercise.
 Nobody’s saying you have to run marathons or do Crossfit to lose weight or exercise properly.
-The Happy Body Formula program focuses on daily 20 minute workouts at home.
+For example, in my 4-Week Paleo Reset, I get people to stick to simple fitness challenges every week.
+It could be as simple as a quick 20-minute work out at home or some cycling and a few squats and push ups.
 You could easily boost weight loss with daily, low-impact movement as simple as walking!
 Another big contender is sleep.
 If you’re not sleeping enough, your body simply isn’t performing at its peak, and it might resist shedding extra weight.
 Finally, it’s important to manage stress.
 Feeling run-down all the time encourages our desire to eat for comfort, and it raises cortisol levels which might aid our bodies in resisting weight loss.

 6. Your carbs intake needs to be more tailored